6 Visualizing distributions: Histograms and density plots

 In my opinion, this type of visualization should be avoided.
 There are two key problems here: First, from just looking at the figure, it is never entirely clear where exactly the bars begin.
 Do they start where the color changes or are they meant to start at zero?
 In other words, are there about 25 females of age 18–20 or are there almost 80?
 (The former is the case.)
 Second, the bar heights for the female counts cannot be directly compared to each other, because the bars all start at a different height.
 For example, the men were on average older than the women, and this fact is not at all visible in Figure 6.6.

 We could try to address these problems by having all bars start at zero and making the bars partially transparent (Figure 6.7).

 However, this approach generates new problems.
 Now it appears that there are actually three different groups, not just two, and we’re still not entirely sure where each bar starts and ends.
 Overlapping histograms don’t work well because a semi-transparent bar drawn on top of another tends to not look like a semi-transparent bar but instead like a bar drawn in a different color.

 Importantly, this trick does not work when there are more than two distributions we want to visualize at the same time.
-For example, to visualize the length distributions of sepals for three different iris species, density plots are by far the best choice (Figure 5.11).
+For multiple distributions, histograms tend to become highly confusing, whereas density plots work well as long as the distributions are somewhat distinct.
+For example, to visualize the distribution of butterfat percentage among cows from four different cattle breeds, density plots are fine (Figure 6.11).

 To visualize several distributions at once, kernel density plots will generally work better than histograms.